TerminatorNL/Tiquality/README.md

  - "whitelisted" means that this block **type** will tick, regardless of it being tracked or not.
  - "Not tracked" tells us that no tracker has been assigned to this block.

+Recommended usage:
+ - `tq info point` which allows you to see what blocks are tracked simply by looking at them, and sneaking.
+ - `tq info` to see if your config changes worked

 ### My blocks don't tick!
 What do I do?

 A block will tick if at least one of the following statements is true: